msveshnikov/autocode-ai/README.md

 License management is handled through an Express.js server with `/login`, `/register`, and `/check` license methods.

-## Context Management

--   Add files or directories to context in the terminal
--   Keep context updated automatically
--   Maintain precise control over what's included in the AI's context

 ## Long-Running Agents

 -   Use long-running agents to plan out and implement tasks that are too large for ChatGPT or IDE-based tools